-On my recent trip to Thailand I was scammed into a riding a Klong boat around a canal, when all I wanted was to see the Reclining Buddha at Wat Pho.
+On my recent trip to Thailand, I was scammed into a riding a Klong boat around a canal, when all I wanted was to see the Reclining Buddha at Wat Pho.
 Here’s my recount of how it all went down as well as other scams you should watch for in Bangkok.

 Meeting the Scammer

 We were on our way to check out Wat Pho’s famous Reclining Buddha.
-The Grab vehicle (Thailand’s version of Uber) dropped us off on the end of the temple without an entrance.
+The Grab vehicle (Thailand’s version of Uber) dropped us off on the end of the temple without an obvious entrance.
 We began to walk around the perimeter of the temple when a gentleman approached us.
-He greeted us with a smile and spoke great English.
+He greeted us with a smile and spoke English very well.
 He convinced us that he was a grade school teacher with male students aged 12-16.
-The gentleman was posted next to Wat Pho temple and the Grand Palace waiting for the perfect victims (i.e. US).
+The gentleman was posted next to Wat Pho temple and the Grand Palace waiting for the perfect victims (i.e. us).

 Let’s Get on the Klong!

 Regardless of all these red flags, the idea of riding a Klong boat through the canal still seemed really intriguing.
-Before I could say anything else, he invited us to follow him to the dock.
-We took a quick 5 minute walk to the dock.
+Before I could say anything else, he invited us to follow him and took a quick 5-minute walk to the dock.

 Some perks of the ride were that we saw Monitors (huge lizards).
 And lots of them.
 They were perched on ledges and swimming in the water.
 We also saw an artists village and many colorful homes on the canal which made for great pictures.

-In retrospect, I would definitely haggle for a lower price.
+In retrospect, I would have definitely haggled for a lower price.
 I would have gladly paid 300 Baht (~$10) for the ride.
 Oh well, this experience definitely added to the adventure factor of our trip!

 If you ever visit Bangkok, definitely be aware of these scams!

-- Avoid a Trip to the Jewelry District – Scammers will recommend a visit the Export Center in a Tuk Tuk to buy discounted jewelry.
+- Avoid a Trip to the Jewelry District – Scammers will recommend a visit the Export Center in a tuk-tuk to buy discounted jewelry.
 The jewelry is FAR BELOW what the stores tell you it’s valued at.
 Take the amount and divide it by 15.
 It’s not worth it.

-- Avoid Klong rides that are more than 300 Baht!
+- Avoid klong rides that are more than 300 Baht!
 Haggle it down to that price and walk away.
-Usually vendors will agree to your price.
-Don’t settle for the first price.
+Usually, vendors will agree to your price.
+Don’t settle for the first price ever.

 - Avoid dating Thai girls.
 I know this sounds bad, because who doesn’t deserve a little love.
-Thai girls are hunting for men (usually older and with deep pockets) to support their “dreams” and lavish lifestyle in Thailand.
+Young Thai girls are hunting for men (usually older and with deep pockets) to support their “dreams” and lavish lifestyle in Thailand.
 One Thai girl may have more than one foreign lover and multiple streams of income coming in monthly.

 - ALWAYS haggle!
-Start low and if you see the vendor getting frustrated and finally explaining why things cost the way they do, then meet somewhere in the middle.
+Start low and if you see the vendor getting frustrated and finally explaining why things cost the way they do, ask them to meet somewhere in the middle.
 I would say start at least 80% off and work up to maybe 60% off the original offer.
 Never buy merchandise for the full price.

 - Carry small change to bars.
-In a girl/ping pong show/lady boy bar, always carry small change.
-Keep your big denominations in a safe place (locked in your hotel).
-Carry tons of 100 Baht bills.
-In a lady boy bar, my friend paid for three beers for 700 Baht.
-He paid with a 1,000 baht bill and the change was never returned to us.
+In a girl/ping pong show/ladyboy bar, always carry small change.
+Keep your big denominations in a safe place (ie. locked in your hotel).
+Carry a lot of 100 Baht bills.
+In a ladyboy bar, my friend paid 700 Baht for three beers.
+He gave the girl a 1,000 Baht bill and the change was never returned to us.
 They won’t care how much you complain and yell.
-Avoid that and bring small denominations when you’re enjoying all the night life Bangkok has to offer.
+To prevent that, bring small denominations when you’re enjoying all the nightlife that Bangkok has to offer.

 - Set your price before you buy.
 When watching a show, make sure you agree to a set price.
 Some bars will charge you extra for every show you watch.
-I went as far as to record my guy in case he changed his offer.
-Luckily he was honest and the video was deleted!
+I went as far as to record my guy in case he changed his offer later.
+Luckily he was honest and the video was deleted shortly after!

 Despite the scams, Thailand is still one of my favorite countries to visit.
 The people are all very friendly, it’s inexpensive and there’s so much to experience and do!
 We eventually made it to Wat Pho Temple and I was able to still appreciate it’s beauty even with all the scammers waiting around the perimeter of the temple.